naszam/awesome-antsreview/README.md

 [![](https://img.shields.io/badge/made%20by-Ants%20Labs-orange.svg?style=flat-square)]()
 [![](https://img.shields.io/badge/project-AntsReview-orange.svg?style=flat-square)]()

-> Useful resources to use and familiarize with Ants-Review and Ant
+> Useful resources and references to use and familiarize with Ants-Review and Ant

 ## Table of Contents